William Rolleston: Later life and commemoration

 He married Elizabeth Mary Brittan in 1865 at Avonside, Christchurch; she was the daughter of Joseph Brittan.
 They had four daughters and five sons, including John, Frank and Arthur Rolleston.
 William Rolleston died at his Rangitata farm at Kapunatiki on 8 February 1903.
-He is buried at Holy Trinity Avonside.
-A statue was erected in his honour in front of the Canterbury Museum.
+He is buried in the grounds of the former Holy Trinity Avonside church in Linwood, which was demolished in 2011 following an earthquake.
+A new church was built on the same site.
+A statue of William Rolleston was erected in front of the Canterbury Museum.